g-harel/website/README.md

 _As of this writing (Nov 2018)_

-* _Project owner and cloudbuild service account must be whitelisted for the go Cloud Function alpha._
 * _Cloud Scheduler resource must be managed manually because it is not yet supported in [terraform-provider-google](https://github.com/terraform-providers/terraform-provider-google)._
 * _[Default cloud function service account](https://cloud.google.com/functions/docs/concepts/iam#runtime_service_account) must have `Storage Object Admin` Role._